Radiator-Labs/coop-share/README-02-box-build.md

 New box contains:

-- printed diagram/schematic drawing (CAD, not hand sketch) glued to inner face of box lid detailing parts and connections inside box, replacement part numbers, and service instructions
+- I2C GPIO expander
+- voltage regulator
+    - converts 12VDC to 3.3V/5V for I2C GPIO expander
 - two relays (to replace existing fan switch)
+- outlet to power AC wall adapter
+- AC wall adapter
+    - part number specified by RL
-- AC wall adapter (connects to 12VDC power extender cable pass-through front of HVAC unit)
+    - connects to 12VDC power extender cable that passes through front of AC unit
-    - 12VDC power to RL panel
+    - AC wall adapter provides 12VDC power to RL panel
+- means for cables to enter the box
+    - existing branch wiring
+    - existing fan wiring
+    - 12VDC power extender cable from RL panel
+        - connects to AC adapter inside of box
     - I2C and 12VDC cable from RL panel
         - 12VDC powers electronics in the box
-- means for cables to enter the box
+    - cable to liquid sensor in condensate tray
 - strain-relief for all cables inside box
+- printed diagram/schematic drawing (CAD, not hand sketch) glued to inner face of box lid detailing parts and connections inside box, replacement part numbers, and service instructions

 Installation requirements: